 Things to note:

 - If a virtual part is created in the middle of an existing segment, the segment will not appear in the subtitle editor.

 - To check if a virtual part is created in the middle of a segment, play the last segment of the part and press the 'Tab' key.
 If the segment is replayed, the virtual part is created correctly.
 If the video continues to play, your virtual part is created on an existing segment.
 You can delete and re-add the correct timecode if needed.
-Remember to press ‘Save’!
+Remember to click "Save" when you're finished!

-- When writing a time-stamp, be sure to add a decimal point (or period) before the last 3 numbers.
+- When writing a time code, be sure to follow the format 00:00:00.000 with a period before the last 3 digits.

 Click "DEL" for all the virtual parts you would like to remove.
 Click "Save" when you're finished.